wqweto/VbAsyncSocket/README.md

 Additionally there is a source-compatible `cTlsSocket` class for transparent TLS transport layer encryption with several crypto backend implementations:

-1. `mdTlsThunks` is a pure VB6 with ASM thunks implementation for TLS 1.3 and (legacy) TLS 1.2 client-side and server-side (TLS 1.3 only) support with no dependency on external libraries (like openssl)
+1. `mdTlsThunks` is a pure VB6 with ASM thunks implementation for TLS 1.3 and (legacy) TLS 1.2 client-side and server-side support with no dependency on external libraries (like openssl)

 2. `mdTlsNative` is a native client-side and server-side TLS support using OS provided SSPI/Schannel library for all available protocol versions.